We've been trusted loan comparison by thousands of customers since 2013.

 Be sure to think about how long you would like the loan for and what it will be used for.
 If you find that you are in a position to repay early, you can usually do so, however early redemption fees may apply.

-At Lending Expert, we are a homeowner loans broker and proud to be offering a full overview of market rates and terms.
+At Lending Expert, we are a UK based homeowner loans broker and proud to be offering a full overview of market rates and terms even if you have a history of bad credit or no credit history at all.
 Our service is completely free to use and all quotes provided are completely no-obligation.

 Our mission is to maximise transparency in the industry and we aim to make all the rates and fees clear for the customers to see.